the-infocom-files/zork2/docs/README.md

 ## Version History

+Zarf's Obsessively Complete Infocom Catalog holds copies of the game files for every existing version of Zork II listed in the Infocom Fact Sheet.
+It also holds the source files for versions 22/840518, 48/840904 and 63/860811.

 | Release | Serial | Type | Story File                 | Obsessive Sources   | Historical Sources |
 | -------:|:------:|:----::---------------------------:|:-------------------:|:------------------:|
 |       7 | UG3AU5 |  PUB |      [zork2-r7-sUG3AU5.z2] |                   - |                  - |